Research Articles

 Christopher Sales, MD, MPH

 Here’s the take-home message: The average corneal transplant recipient is not at increased risk for contracting COVID-19 because of their corneal transplants’ steroid eye drops.
 Let me walk you through why.
-There are 3 issues to ...
+There are ...

 An Introduction to Fuchs’ Dystrophy for Patients